 I can see that some of us might question if TVP fits into the category of healthy whole-food ingredients.
 I’ll admit that it is a processed food since it doesn’t grow on a tree branch out in the wild, but if we only use it once in a while, there’s no need to be afraid.

 There are lots of other plant-based ingredients that we can add to a pot of chili (for example, I used barley in my Three Bean Barley Chili recipe), so if you’re not a fan of the TVP idea, you’re welcome to skip it altogether.

-- 1 cup dried TVP (textured vegetable protein)
+- 1 cup dried textured vegetable protein (TVP)

 - 2 cups cooked pinto beans, or 1 can, drained and rinsed

-- One 4-oz can of canned green chilies, mild or medium (I used mild, and they were pretty hot), OR
+- 1 4-oz can of canned green chilies, mild or medium

-- 1-2 canned chipotle chile peppers in adobo sauce, chopped (optional if using canned chilies)
+- 1-2 canned chipotle chile peppers in adobo sauce

 - One 8-oz can tomato sauce